-• If you are a new member, we will cover a temporary supply of your drug during the first 90 days of your membership in the plan.

-- If you were in the plan last year, we will cover a temporary supply of your drug during the first 90 days of the calendar year. - This temporary supply will be for a maximum of 30-day supply.
+- If you are a new member, we will cover a temporary supply of your drug during the first 90 days of your membership in the plan. - If you were in the plan last year, we will cover a temporary supply of your drug during the first 90 days of the calendar year. - This temporary supply will be for a maximum of 30-day supply.
 If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of 30-day supply of medication.
 The prescription must be filled at a network pharmacy.
-(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) - For those members who have been in the plan for more than 90 days and reside in a long-term care facility and need a supply right away: - We will cover one 31-day supply emergency supply of a particular drug, or less if your prescription is written for fewer days.
-This is in addition to the above temporary supply. - If you enter a long-term care (LTC) facility from the outpatient (home), hospital or another LTC facility, we will cover a temporary 31-day transition supply (unless you have a prescription written for fewer days) for each of the drugs that is not on our formulary or that have coverage restrictions or limits. - If you leave the LTC facility or a hospital and return to the outpatient (home) setting, we will cover a temporary 30-day supply (unless you have a prescription written for fewer days) following the discharge for each of the drugs that is not on our formulary or that have coverage restrictions or limits.
+(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) - For those members who have been in the plan for more than 90 days and reside in a long-term care facility and need a supply right away:

+We will cover one 31-day supply emergency supply of a particular drug, or less if your prescription is written for fewer days.
+This is in addition to the above temporary supply.

+If you enter a long-term care (LTC) facility from the outpatient (home), hospital or another LTC facility, we will cover a temporary 31-day transition supply (unless you have a prescription written for fewer days) for each of the drugs that is not on our formulary or that have coverage restrictions or limits.
+We will cover more than one refill of these drugs for the first 90 days after you have entered the LTC facility.

+If you leave the LTC facility or a hospital and return to the outpatient (home) setting, we will cover a temporary 30-day supply (unless you have a prescription written for fewer days) following the discharge for each of the drugs that is not on our formulary or that have coverage restrictions or limits.